-Over 14 billion aerosols are produced worldwide annually - proof of their popularity, convenience and value for money.
+Over 15 billion aerosols are produced worldwide annually - proof of their popularity, convenience and value for money.
 Here in Australia, we purchase over 240 million aerosols every year - over 10 for every man, woman and child!
-All aerosols can be recycled.

 Environmentally as well as technically, the aerosol has evolved to meet the needs of the twenty-first century.
-Explore the technical and environmental advantages of aerosols as well as details of the Australian aerosol scene throughout this site.
+Explore the technical and environmental advantages of the aerosol package throughout this site.

 Over 50 Years Service

 Established in 1964, the Aerosol Association of Australia represents companies involved in the manufacture and marketing of aerosol products, or the supply of aerosol components, services and ingredients.Enquire Now

 Three days of celebration, debate and technology exchange as senior executives from the Asia-Pacific explore the challenges, opportunities and technology which will guide the aerosol package and industry over the next decade.

 Highlights include a one-day 'Introduction to Aerosol Technology' Training Course, an Industry Forum at the National Maritime Museum in Darling Harbour and the Gala Industry Awards Dinner at ‘water@Pier One’ under Sydney Harbour Bridge.

 For full details, click here for more information about Aerosol 2020.

 The FEA Global Aerosol Event 2020 will be held on 23 and 24 September 2020 at the Parque das Nações (Park of Nations) in Lisbon, Portugal.